ReactiveMongo/reactivemongo-site/releases/0.10/documentation/tutorial/connect-database.md

 val connection = driver.connection(servers)
 {% endhighlight %}

 There is no obligation to give all the nodes in the replica set – actually, just one of them is required.
 ReactiveMongo will ask the nodes it can reach for the addresses of the other nodes in the replica set.
-Obviously it is better to give at least 2 or more nodes, in case of unavailablity of one node at the start of the application.
+Obviously it is better to give at least 2 or more nodes, in case of unavailability of one node at the start of the application.

 ### Using many `MongoConnection` instances